What are babies doing at 3-4 months?

 Sometimes your baby might cross their eyes when they’re looking at things – this is natural in the first few months.

-- Find a routine: when it feels right for you and your baby, it can help to do things in a similar order each day.
+When it feels right for you and your baby, it can help to do things in a similar order each day.
 A familiar pattern helps your baby feel safe and secure.

 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
 Your baby will use baby cues to let you know when they’ve had enough and what they need.